-A great way to experience Uvita is by walking along the beach and watching the sun go down, maybe with a coconut or a cerveza in hand.
+A great way to experience Uvita beach is by walking in the sand and watching the sun go down, maybe with a coconut or a cerveza in hand.

 Enjoy the powdery soft sand while winding down for the night is the perfect way to spend your vacation in Uvita.

 8. Stroll Through Town

 For a slow morning or afternoon, you should spend some time strolling the downtown area of Uvita.

 You’ll get to know the area better this way and it’s a great opportunity to get a better understanding of the culture.

 There is even a local farmer’s market every Saturday morning.
 So check it out enjoy and try some fresh produce and pump a little money into the local economy.